Computer-Engineer-Man/cdda-mana-cores/README.md

 # Mana Cores Mod
 Adds Mana Cores mod for Cataclysm: Dark Days Ahead.
+The mod should be used in the experimental version of the game.
 ## What are Mana Cores?
 Well, Mana Cores come in 8 flavors.
 Red, Orange, Yellow, Green, Cyan, Blue, Purple, and White.
 Each is more powerful than the last and follows exponential growth at the later stages.
 Be warned though, for each mana core there is a cracked variant.
 A mana core cracks when too many impurities are in the core.
 I intend for the impurities to be hidden and your only sense of if it is a good time to breakthrough is when you get a good feeling about breaking through.
 ## What do you mean good feeling?